Blog

 • Subscribe for Updates

-ACIP has 15 voting members, including 14 experts in vaccinology, immunology, pediatrics, internal medicine, nursing, family medicine, virology, public health, infectious diseases, or preventive medicine, and one voting member representing consumer interests.
-There are also 30 non-voting representatives from professional organizations who provide comment and offer important perspectives during ACIP’s public meetings.
-ACIP members also participate in working groups which thoroughly review scientific information on vaccines and present findings and recommendations to the full ACIP, which votes on their recommendations.
+ACIP also has six ex-officio members, who represent other federal agencies with responsibility for immunization programs in the U.S., as well as dozens of representatives of professional organizations who provide comment and offer perspectives during ACIP’s public meetings.
+ACIP members also participate in working groups that review scientific information on vaccines and present findings and recommendations to the full advisory committee, which votes on their recommendations.

 Skip to content